syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-Change-the-Size-of-the-Combo-Box-Button.md

 ---
 layout: post
-title: How-to-Change-the-Size-of-the-Combo-Box-Button | Windows Forms | Syncfusion
+title: Common questions in Essential Grid
 description: how to change the size of the combo box button
 platform: windowsforms
 control: Grid